stackrox/operator-index/README.md

 # ACS Operator Index

 This repository is for building and releasing the ACS operator indexes on Konflux.
-It's for updating Operator Catalogs, i.e., make OpenShift clusters see new versions of ACS operator in their OperatorHub.
+It's for updating Operator Catalogs, i.e., so OpenShift clusters can see new versions of ACS operator in their OperatorHub.

 ## Development